-So many times women have seen me who use apps like this, think they are infertile, and then it turns out they are timing intercourse according to the app and not their own bodies.
-The app might say your fertile window is day 12-13, and in reality it might be wildly different, such as day 20-21!
+Countless times women have seen me who use apps like this, think they are infertile, and then it turns out they are timing intercourse according to the app and not their own bodies.
+The app might say your fertile window is day 12-13, and in reality, it might be wildly different, such as day 20-21!

-We have a great deal of societal pressure to reproduce, mixed up with our biological urges if we have them.
+Women have a great deal of societal pressure to reproduce, mixed up with our biological urges if we have them.
 Typically we are raised to think that our lives are not complete if we don’t have children.
-There is a trend now towards women choosing to be child-free, and being comfortable with it.
-However, it’s not the norm (yet) to be raised that way.

 Sometimes we think we can plan it out or control it, like other things in our lives.
 However, this is one area in which we have no control, over if or when it happens at all.
 It takes letting go of control, and for women who are planners, it can be difficult when fertility doesn’t go as planned.
 The emotions that come up over the lack of control can be all-encompassing.

-• Are both partners willing to be examined for issues?
+- Are both of you willing to be examined for issues?

-• Do you want to start with holistic help?
-If so, how long would you give to holistic approaches?
+- Do you want to start with holistic help?
+If so, how much time do you have to give to holistic approaches?

-Fertility care is intimate and personal work.
-I usually include these questions when I work with women.
-If a woman can’t discuss these questions with anyone, or cannot even think about them, I become concerned about her emotional state.
-I may recommend a therapist, or a support group such as Resolve.
+If women and men can’t discuss these questions with anyone, or cannot even think about them, I become concerned about their communication and mental health.
+I may recommend a therapist or a support group such as Resolve.

 Additional useful questions include:

-Please stay tuned for the next post on male factor causes!
+Continue to the next post on female factor causes.
 You may also want to read the related post Prepare for Fertility and Conception with Functional Medicine.